Longboats - The Vikings for Kids and Teachers Illustration

 Design a Viking longship (download, bbc)

-What was life like for Viking sailers?
+What was life like for Viking sailors?